oracle/oci-python-sdk/docs/sdk-with-proxy.rst

 Using the SDK with a proxy server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Python SDK uses the `Requests <http://docs.python-requests.org/en/master/>`_ library to make calls to OCI services.
 If your environment requires you to use a proxy server for outgoing HTTP requests
-then you can set this up the following ways:
+then you can set this up in the following ways:

 * Configuring environment variable as described `here <http://docs.python-requests.org/en/master/user/advanced/#proxies>`_
 * Modifying the underlying Requests `Session <http://docs.python-requests.org/en/master/api/#request-sessions>`_ object for a service client

-In order to modify the underlying Session object, you can do something similiar to:
+In order to modify the underlying Session object, you can do something similar to:

 .. code-block:: python